Identification of vacant sites

 - The site, or the majority of the site is vacant or idle and

-The Register was established on January 1st 2017.
-The authority must notify Property owners before 1 June 2018 that their sites, which are on the register, shall be charged the levy in respect of 2018 in January 2019 and every further year thereafter until the site is no longer vacant.
-The levy shall be payable in arrears each year beginning in 2019 by the owner of the vacant site that is entered on the register on 1 January of that year.
-The levy shall be payable on a demand being made by the authority and shall be calculated at 3% of the market value of the site.
+The City Council must notify property owners before 1st June 2018 that their sites, which are on the register, shall be charged the vacant site's levy in respect of 2018 in January 2019 and every further year thereafter until the site is no longer vacant.
+The levy shall be payable in arrears each year beginning in 2019 by the owner of the vacant site that is entered on the register on 1st January of that year.
+The levy shall be payable on a demand being made by the Council and shall be calculated at 3% of the market value of the site.

-An owner of a vacant site who receives a demand for payment of the levy may appeal against same to ABP within 28 days of the date of the demand on grounds that the site is no longer vacant or that the calculation of the levy is incorrect.
-If ABP upholds the appeal, then either the entry shall be removed from the register and the demand cancelled or it will advise the authority of the correct amount of the levy and an amended demand shall issue.
+The owner of a vacant site who receives a demand for payment of the levy may appeal against same to an Bord Pleanála within 28 days of the date of the demand, on grounds that the site is no longer vacant or that the calculation of the levy is incorrect.
+Where an Bord Pleanála upholds the appeal, then either the entry shall be removed from the register and the demand cancelled or it will advise the Council of the correct amount of the levy and an amended demand shall issue.